Call for Collaborators

 - Submit a representative work scored for 2-8 instruments.

 - Provide a link to a recording of the work.
 MIDI realizations will not be accepted.

-- Write a brief proposal (300 words max) outlining a proposal for a new work.
+- Write a brief proposal (300 words max) outlining a new work.

 - The instrumentation of the proposed work must use 3-7 instruments drawn from the following: flute (dbl. picc/alto), clarinet (dbl. bass), horn, violin, viola, cello, double bass.